 The Process: My Act + Acre In-Salon Experience

-However, Reavey’s hair care products treat both, in addition to other conditions like pregnancy hair loss and psoriasis.
+However, Reavey’s hair care products treat both dryness and dandruff, in addition to other conditions like pregnancy hair loss and psoriasis.

 That’s when she suggested Act + Acre's three-step scalp recovery system.
 The first step is a scalp treatment: the Cold Processed Scalp Detox.
 She showed me how to use it during my consult, applying it to my scalp by squeezing the nozzle against my scalp.
 She started at the back of my head (“Most people forget about that area,” she explained) and worked her way to my hairline.
 From there, she massaged my head until the oily glob atop my head was evenly distributed.